 The Nest is an incentive-based program that provides Marshall County Families access to necessary baby items such as diapers, wipes, and formula.
 Families can earn points by attending prenatal care visits, taking children to well-baby checkups, and participating in other health an educational opportunities.

-Child Abuse Prevention Services provides leadership in numerous community initiatives aimed at child abuse prevention, child protection, community engagement and community education.
+Child Abuse Prevention Services provides leadership in community initiatives aimed at child abuse prevention, child protection, community engagement and community education.

 Adolescent Sexual Health Coalition – Coordinator